 Student Affairs Counselors assist people with the process of making career decisions by helping them develop skills or choose a career or educational program.

 Student Affairs Counselors work in colleges, government agencies, career centers, and private practices.
 Counselors generally work full time.

-Employment of school and student affairs counselors is projected to grow 8 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of school and student affairs counselors is projected to grow 11 percent from 2020 to 2030, faster than average for all occupations.
 Increasing school enrollments should lead to employment growth of school and student affairs counselors.

 The Idaho Counselor Licensing Board requires the following for licensable hours: